 This year I seem to have fallen for the Baltic states, because I just can’t stop visiting!
 With their colourful, quaint streets in the Old Towns, their captivating history, reasonably cheap prices and noticeably less tourists than other European hotspots such as Prague or Budapest, it’s not hard to see why!
 Tallinn is the ideal weekend getaway to Europe and you can see plenty of Tallinn in 2 days.

-I also visited over Christmas and with their Christmas market voted the best in Europe 2019, I don’t doubt this lovely city is going to get more popular.
+I also visited Tallinn in winter, so I was able to experience their Christmas market, voted the best in Europe 2019, I don’t doubt this lovely city is going to get more popular.
 I have to say, if you do go at Christmas their market is one of my favourites.
 It’s smaller than others, just in one square with stores in concentric circles which a Christmas Tree in the middle.
 It feels more personal and there’s a lot less tatt being sold than at other Christmas markets I’ve visited.
 Plus I’m convinced their version of Glögi (gluwhein/ mulled wine) is stronger!

 See the city from above

 The great thing about Tallinn is that it has so many viewing platforms and rooftops to see the city from that it’s beautiful from every angle.

 My favourite viewing spots are the Kohtuotsa Viewing Platform and the Patkuli Viewing Platform.
 They are both right near each other in the Upper Town but have very different views.
 This is a great way to see the old town and orientate yourself, with the orange rooftops and city turrets I fell in love with these views.

 Seeing the rooftops of Tallinn in the winter is even more magical as everything is dusted with snow.
 Make sure to go early for the best photo light and to avoid the late morning tour groups!

 Explore the Upper Town